gooseberry/gooseberry.github.io/_games/descent-2.md

 ## Running the Game

 Once the installation is complete.
 You can start the game by clicking on the Descent 2 icon from the Chrome OS Application Launcher.
 The icon will be located in a group labelled *Linux apps*

+## Post Install Clean-up

+The script will delete all temporary folders it creates during the installation process.
+You can delete both the script and the Descent GOG installer from your Linux files as these are not need to run the game.

 ## Known Issues